ceholden/TSTools/README.md

 ### Vagrant

-A remarkably easy way of quickly installing and using `TSTools` is to utilize the included setup script for the [Vagrant](https://www.vagrantup.com/) technology.
+A quick way of installing and using `TSTools` is to utilize the included setup script for the [Vagrant](https://www.vagrantup.com/) technology.
 [Vagrant](https://www.vagrantup.com/) enables users to quickly and reproducibly configure and create lightweight virtual machines.
 I have included a `Vagrantfile` inside `vagrant/` that sets up a Ubuntu "Xenial Xerus" 16.04 Linux virtual machine with TSTools and all pre-requisites installed.

 To run TSTools using Vagrant, install Vagrant for your platform from [their downloads page](http://www.vagrantup.com/downloads):